 - Old accounts, bills, invoices, and ledgers relating to old businesses of the area

 - Photographs, particularly of events, in the town but also of people and places

-- Artifacts related to the old crafts of the area, for example sheep rearing, fulling of fleeces, brewing, building, watercress growing, fishing, eel trapping, and voluntary and community services.
+- Artefacts related to the old crafts of the area, for example sheep rearing, fulling of fleeces, brewing, building, watercress growing, fishing, eel trapping, and voluntary and community services.

-- Artifacts showing how local people lived in the past.
+- Artefacts showing how local people lived in the past.

 If in doubt please do talk to one of our group.
 Remember photographs which are not very old now will become significant in 50 - 100 years time.
 If they relate to Alresford, rather than throw them out, pass them to us for posterity.
 We would also welcome promises of material in the future and funds now.
 Since the Museum is part of the Town Trust who are a registered charity no. 239052, we could get 25% back from the tax man if you give by Gift Aid.

 The early days

 The Museum was originally conceived by Roy Robins who established the Alresford and District Museum Trust as a charity in April 2006 but the initial enthusiasm was lost on his death in May 2007.
 Their achievements over that short period were limited but they did manage to raise over £10,000 towards their endeavour.
 Ill health and the death of Trustees resulted in the Charity and the initiative failing and the Charity was removed from the register in 2009.
 There are strict rules on how a charity can dispose of its assets but in essence they can only be transferred to another charity.
 This is where the Town Trust stepped in during 2011 and the Charity Commissioners agreed to the funds being transferred to the Town Trust as an established charity.